 One option that can be explored to bring together blockchain networks and solutions is through a mashup application.
 With this, blockchain networks and solutions will only interact with one application programming interface (API) and will not require multiple APIs for each network.

 This mashup application will have a range of capabilities that can be defined in data models and smart contracts.
-More importantly, it will serve as the link that joins the different networks together.
-With APIs, there is no governance structure, and this allows for flexibility and practicality.
-The flip side is that it is not an ideal option for organizing interoperability in the long term.
+More importantly, it will be the link that joins the different networks.
+There is no governance structure with APIs, allowing for flexibility and practicality.
+The flip side is that it is not an ideal option for organising interoperability in the long term.

 A very scalable and efficient method of developing interoperability is through a collaboration of establishing industry standards and identifying a network-of-networks structure from which industry networks can unite around.

-If an organization has a blockchain network, it is actually a web of interconnected networks.
-With this architecture, an organization can connect and transact with a variety of solutions.
-They will not be limited to a single network only, and this is key in opening up interoperability of blockchain networks across different solutions.
+If an organisation has a blockchain network, it is a web of interconnected networks.
+With this architecture, an organisation can connect and transact with various solutions.
+They will not be limited to a single network only, which is key in opening up the interoperability of blockchain networks across different solutions.

-Organizations will have the ability to use their peer to link up with a multitude of blockchain networks through channels.
+Organisations can use their peer to link up with a multitude of blockchain networks through channels.
 This will drastically lower the complexity of the process.
-On top of that, it will optimize the interaction of the organization with a variety of blockchain networks.
+On top of that, it will optimise the organisation’s interaction with various blockchain networks.

-The concept of a network-of-networks to facilitate interoperability has become increasingly popular, more so with natural blockchain hubs emerging.
+The concept of a network of networks to facilitate interoperability has become increasingly popular, especially with natural blockchain hubs emerging.

 Opportunities For Blockchain Interoperability

-There are fantastic opportunities that would arise with the interoperability of blockchain networks, specifically in terms of communication and an exchange of value between blockchains.
+Fantastic opportunities would arise with the interoperability of blockchain networks, specifically in terms of communication and an exchange of value between blockchains.

-Below, we explore some of the functionalities that could emerge with blockchain interoperability.
+Below, we explore some functionalities that could emerge with blockchain interoperability.

-With asset portability, users will be capable of moving a token, or part of that token, from one blockchain to another.
+With asset portability, users can move a token, or part of that token, from one blockchain to another.
 The great thing about this is that token’s history will be maintained on the original blockchain.

 To illustrate this better, we could look at an example of patient records on a healthcare ledger.
 If the healthcare ledger securely stores the entire health portfolio of a patient and needs to share all or some of that information with another ledger, like a doctor, it can do so effortlessly.

-Overall, the data quality would be much improved as it is recorded and aggregated on one blockchain.
-At the same time, the patient retains ownership of their own information on the healthcare ledger.
+The data quality would improve as it is recorded and aggregated on one blockchain.
+At the same time, the patient retains ownership of the information on the healthcare ledger.

-Cross-chain oracles enable one blockchain to determine an event that is observed on a different blockchain.
+Cross-chain oracles enable one blockchain to determine an event observed on a different blockchain.

 In this way, businesses can effectively plan for production.
-Moreover, it is helpful to track stock levels at a company and can automatically generate orders for stock that is approaching low levels.
+Moreover, tracking stock levels at a company is helpful and can automatically generate orders for stock that is approaching low levels.
 This system is capable of linking with many different blockchains.
 With the interoperability of blockchain networks, there would be one location to interact from instead of other bilateral solutions across multiple locations.